How to Make a Perfect Pavlova

 How is Pavlova different to Meringue?

 Honestly, there’s not much difference!
 They both use the same recipe (egg whites and sugar), they’re just baked a little differently.
 I use this same Pavlova recipe to make my Giant Meringue Cookies but with a different bake time and temperature.
 Meringues are generally crisper than a marshmallow-filled Pavlova, but if you’ve made my Meringue Cookies, you’ll notice my meringue recipe yields a lovely, chewy meringue.
-But basically, my Pavlova recipe is just a giant giant meringue, with a beautifully soft marshmallow centre.
+For a really crispy Meringue, you just have to try my Italian Meringues (Spumini) -they’re a huge hit with kids and make wonderful gifts!
+Basically, my Pavlova recipe is just a giant giant meringue, with a beautifully soft marshmallow centre.

 Ingredients for making Pavlova